 I write science fiction.
-My novels are Reckless Sleep, Dark Heavens, Icarus (all published by Gollancz), and my latest is The Rig (published by Titan, 8 May 2018)
+My novels are Reckless Sleep, Dark Heavens, Icarus (all published by Gollancz), and my latest is The Rig (Titan 2018)

 "An impressively solid, hyper real novel about greed, corruption and violence, and surviving the near impossible" (SFX)

 "A good, propulsive tale. . . and is at times really sadistic (Levy is a dentist)" (The Telegraph)